Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 As a PR agency, it is your role to protect such brand consistency.
 Each of your clients has its own style.
 That translates to the way it posts and responds to clients on social media.

 Take Coca-Cola, one of the most recognized logos and words in the world.
-Coca-Cola’s CEO plans to spend $4.3 billion during 2016 on brand building initiatives!
+Coca-Cola’s CEO plans to spend $4.3 billion during 2016 on brand-building initiatives!

 cocacola brand sketch of logo

-*CocaCola Brand recognition exercise by NorthStarMarketing
+Coca-Cola brand recognition exercise by NorthStarMarketing

 Takeaway

 Branding matters.
 Create a basic style guide.
-Communicate it to all social media managers before you start to work to ensure brand consistency.
+Then communicate it to all social media managers before you start to work to ensure brand consistency.

 Is your brand serious, humorous, cheeky, modern, or traditional?
-Will you use emoticons in social media responses?

-Will you post “behind-the-scenes” photos or keep it strictly business?
-Will you use English or American spelling?
-It’s essential that this is ascertained early on to avoid mixed messages and a confused brand voice on social media.
+Will you use emojis in social media responses?
+Do you want to post “behind-the-scenes” photos or keep it strictly business?
+English or American spelling?
+Avoid mixed messages and a confused brand voice on social media.

 3. Understand the need for speed